Beginner Technical Diving | Intro to Tech courses | Discovering Tec

 You can combine most Beginner Tech Diving courses, and if you plan a holiday to Thailand and you want to focus on diving you might as well do them all together.
 For example if you want to do Sidemount , Advanced Nitrox and Decompression Procedures it will take you 6 days total.
 If you do the levels with PADI you have to add 1 extra day, thus 7 days total.

-Below you can a few links that guide you to your course(s) of interest.
 Also for Wreck Diving (advanced), which we call Overhead Environments, you only need to be a AOW diver with more than 50 dives.
 Cavern is OW diver with 25 dives 🙂 On the side menu of this page you can find all the courses of which we regard them as “Starter Level Tech”, even the PADI Open Water level Rebreather course.